Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Introduction

 Recently, an example of an energy-driven chemical system was introduced by Horowitz and England and shown to generate highly-dissipating states as a result of continual fuel harvesting from environmental sources~\cite{HorEngChemModel}.
-The emergence of these states was attributed to strong matching between system configurations and environmental forcing such that the system becomes more responsive to the drive and thereby increase its energy source exploitation.
-Similar results have been demonstrated in other driven and self-configurable theoretical and experimental systems~\cite{SelfOrganizedSpringNetwork,OilBeadsElectricField,TubuleSelfAssemblyGTP}.
-These findings then motivate us to ask here whether a similar chiral chemical system could break symmetry via such strong-matched environmental driving.
-Thus, if such dissipative self-arrangement is sufficiently strong and persistent, then a spontaneous chiral symmetry breaking may take place out of amplification of symmetric but inherently noisy conditions.
-Such result would therefore be entirely independent of \textit{a priori} autocatalytic mechanisms, and instead arise exclusively out of configurational arrangements conditioned on the exploitation of the external drive.
+The emergence of these states was attributed to dynamical strong matching between system configurations and environmental forcing---a form of feedback---such that the system becomes more responsive to the drive, and thereby enhances its energy fluxes in a reinforcing manner.
+Similar results have been demonstrated in other driven and self-configurable theoretical and experimental systems.\cite{SelfOrganizedSpringNetwork,OilBeadsElectricField,TubuleSelfAssemblyGTP} These findings then motivate us to ask here whether a similar chiral chemical system could break symmetry via such strong-matched environmental driving.
+Thus, if such dissipative self-arrangement is sufficiently strong and persistent, then a spontaneous chiral symmetry breaking may occur via amplification of symmetric but inherently noisy conditions.
+Such result would therefore be entirely distinct from \textit{a priori} autocatalytic assumptions like those of the Frank model, and instead, emerge exclusively out of configurational arrangements conditioned and dependent on the exploitation of an external drive.
+Moreover, an induced dynamic bifurcation by environmental feedback could represent a general symmetry-breaking mechanism by which large interacting networks, like those in evolving living systems, can come to achieve multi-scale, hierarchical organization.\cite{EvolutionaryTransitions,MultiscaleMemory}